 1. Campus hiring is one of the most ground-shaking ideas that businesses have been investing in.
 And one of the reasons why it’s such a hit is the sheer talent pool that is available in colleges/universities.

-It becomes so much easier to hire candidates directly from campus as the organizations have a variety of candidates with the same qualifications to choose from.
-Here, then, the organization can select the best candidate on the basis of culture fit, soft skills, etc, making the selection process more relaxed.
+It is so much easier to hire candidates directly from campus as the organizations have a variety of candidates with the same qualifications to choose from.
+From there, the organization can select the best candidate on the basis of culture fit, soft skills, etc, making the selection process more relaxed for the organizations.

-When the recruiter visits campus for hiring needs, they end up receiving a pool of applications from enthusiastic students with an eagerness to be picked among peers.
-This helps organizations in having a diverse and vast number of potential candidates to choose from who are also going to be dedicated to their work.
+When the recruiter visits campus to hire, they end up receiving a pool of applications from enthusiastic students who are eager to be picked among peers and about their first job.
+This helps organizations to receive a diverse and vast number of potential candidates to choose from.

 2. Another reason is that with every new generation, students and freshers are getting more and more well-equipped with technology.
 They’re more open to learning new things and offer tech solutions to problems, as compared to baby boomers who are more hard-work driven.

-This generation focusses on smart work and hands out more quality work, which will only increase with each passing generation.
+This generation focuses on smart work and hands out more quality work.
 Hence, it’s best for organizations to hire freshers who provide quick and smart solutions to problems.

 3. Hiring freshers also tends to reduce the cost and effort put in to fill a vacant position in an organization.